scummvm/scummvm/doc/docportal/settings/graphics.rst

 .. _render:

 Render mode
-	Changes how the game is rendered, which affects how the game looks.
+	Changes how the game is rendered.

 	*render_mode*